-- d.
-The development of sophisticated products using varied modes of expression; - e.
-The evaluation of student learning through appropriate and specific criteria; and - f.
-The development of advanced technological skills to enhance student performance. - 6.
-Understanding of contemporary issues and research in gifted education, including: - a.
-The systematic gathering, analyzing, and reporting of formative and summative data; and - b.
+d.
+The development of sophisticated products using varied modes of expression;

+e.
+The evaluation of student learning through appropriate and specific criteria; and f.
+The development of advanced technological skills to enhance student performance.

+6. Understanding of contemporary issues and research in gifted education, including:

+a.
+The systematic gathering, analyzing, and reporting of formative and summative data; and

+York County School Division b.
 Current local, state, and national issues and concerns.

 In the York County School Division, teachers of the gifted at the EXTEND program are required to hold a gifted endorsement on their teaching licenses.
 They participate in conferences and seminars as well as local training on a variety of issues related to gifted students.
 Other teachers of the gifted, such as teachers of a gifted cluster, middle and high school teachers of advanced classes, and AP or IB teachers participate in ongoing local training that addresses the teacher competencies outlined above.
 These opportunities are offered in different modalities to encourage active professional development.
+A comprehensive plan that outlines professional development required for the competencies, as well as a list of activities to support the goals and objectives, can be found within the attached "2023-2027 Goals and Objectives" chart.

-York County School Division Part X: Procedures for Annual Review of Effectiveness (8VAC20-40-60A.14)
+Part X: Procedures for Annual Review of Effectiveness (8VAC20-40-60A.14)